 |3||Disaster & Trauma Management|

-An M.Phil candidate who has completed her course work with a minimum CGPA of 3.00 must present and pass the oral proposal defense examination before she is allowed to carry out her Masters research.
+An MS / M.Phil candidate who has completed her course work with a minimum CGPA of 3.00 must present and pass the oral proposal defense examination before she is allowed to carry out her Masters research.
 On passing the thesis proposal defense the student must carry out a research study which is described in a thesis.
 She must successfully defend the completed work in an oral examination involving a presentation and question answer session in the presence of an external examiner.